sesh00/etudatasphere/README.md

 community_id = "" # From the section with the request for communities
 name = "" # Project name
 description = "" # Project description
-maxUnitsPerHour = None # Limits on the usage of units per hour maxUnitsPerExecution = None # Limits on the usage of units per execution vmInactivityTimeout = "300s" # Release resources in the specified format, where 300 is the number of seconds of inactivity
+vmInactivityTimeout = "100s" # Release resources in the specified format, where 300 is the number of seconds of inactivity

 dataSphereManager.create_project(
                         community_id = community_id,